Compression Test Fixtures

 Notched testing refers to the uniaxial testing of a composite laminate with a small circular hole, under either tension or compression loading.
 In contrast to metals, the stress concentrations and strength reductions due to holes are extremely difficult to predict, even using current state-of-the-art finite element analysis (FEA) methods.
 Therefore, notched testing continues to be used to experimentally determine these strength reductions.

 First developed by Boeing, this method has become by far the most popular open-hole test method.
-A 12" long by 1.5" wide specimen has a 0.25" diameter hole in the center.
+A 12 in. long by 1.5 in. wide specimen has a 0.25 in. diameter hole in the center.
 Shear- and end-loading applies a compressive force.

 While not as popular as the Boeing test method, the Northop Open Hole Compression test method uses a significantly smaller specimen, thus saving material.
-A 0.25" hole is standard for both tests.
+A 0.25 in. hole is standard for both tests.

 Compression After-Impact Testing Fixtures